I've just successfully completed my Ph.D.

 they are so complex, and human players adapt so quickly.
 I'm particularly interested in the use of multiobjective

 evolution and neuroevolution in these domains.
-Furthermore, given the power of evolution via
+Furthermore, I am interested in finding

 The less expert knowledge, the better.